cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 # Audio

 The "Enable audio" / "Disable audio" option in the menu allows to toggle audio emulation on / off.
-Cloudpilot always starts with audio disabled, and the option must be selected to enable it.
+CloudpilotEmu always starts with audio disabled, and the option must be selected to enable it.

 The volume can be changed on the settings tab.
 Audio is not available if the volume is set to zero.

 On iOS, muting the phone also mutes audio from the emulator.
-Ocassionally the audio may glitch and stay off after resuming Cloudpilot from the background due to browser bugs.
+Ocassionally the audio may glitch and stay off after resuming CloudpilotEmu from the background due to browser bugs.
 You can reenable audio by turning it off and on again.

 # Keyboard input

-If you are using Cloudpilot on a device with a keyboard you can use the keyboard to control the emulator.
+If you are using CloudpilotEmu on a device with a keyboard you can use the keyboard to control the emulator.
 There are two different modes of keyboard input, game mode and normal mode.
 In normal mode the keyboard can be used to enter text on the Palm, and in game mode it controls the hardware buttons.